statgen/bravo/README.md

 ## Set up OAuth and an email whitelist
 In your section of `flask_config.py`, the variable `EMAIL_WHITELIST` should be a list of allowed email addresses.
 Currently that list is made in a separate file like `whitelist_topmed.py` and imported into `flask_config.py`, but you could just use a list instead.
 If the list is empty or false (ie, `EMAIL_WHITELIST = False`), any email will be allowed.

 You need to set up a OAuth with Google.
-Go to <https://console.developers.google.com/apis/credentials> and create a project.
-In the list "Authorized redirect URIs" add your OAuth callback URL, which should look like <https://example.com/callback/google> or <https://example.com:5000/callback/google>.
+Go [here](https://console.developers.google.com/apis/credentials) and create a project.
+In the list "Authorized redirect URIs" add your OAuth callback URL, which should look like `https://example.com/callback/google` or `https://example.com:5000/callback/google`.
 Then copy the client ID and secret from the top of that page into `flask_config.py` for the variables `GOOGLE_LOGIN_CLIENT_ID` and `GOOGLE_LOGIN_CLIENT_SECRET`.

 ## Set up Google Analytics (optional)
-Go to <https://analytics.google.com/analytics/web> and do whatever you have to to get your own `UA-xxxxxx-xx` tracking id.
+Go [here](https://analytics.google.com/analytics/web) and do whatever you have to to get your own `UA-xxxxxx-xx` tracking id.
 Put that in `flask_config.py`.
 Or just leave the default `UA-01234567-89`, and you won't receive any of the tracking data.

 ### Import data into Mongo